Preparing for Homeownership: A Quick Guide for Prospective Buyers

 - Secure a co-borrower – only relatives up to 2nd degree of consanguinity or affinity are allowed (those within the red section below)

-Note: Contribute more to your down payment to decrease both the principal and the monthly amortization
+Note: Contribute more to your down payment to decrease both the principal and the monthly amortization.
+If applicable, set aside the required amount for the downpayment.

 Property Company of Friends, Inc., also known as PRO-FRIENDS, is one of the fastest growing property developers in the Philippines, with over 53,000 quality and affordable housing units built since its inception in 1999.